ColonnaLab/EMBO_popgen/popgen2023/README.md

 ## Connections

-For this course we will work on the High Performance Cluster of the Istituto Nazionale di Fisica Nucleare.
+For this course we will work on the High Performance Cluster of the [Istituto Nazionale di Fisica Nucleare](https://home.infn.it/it/)

 To connect to the machine using SSH, send us your public key.
 [Instructions on how to create your public key](https://github.com/ColonnaLab/EMBO_popgen/blob/main/popgen2023/connections/keypair.pdf)